d4l3k/starry/README.md

     Change your character's name.
 In game only. item <name> <item> <count>
     Give items to a player
+  motd
+    View the MOTD
+  setmotd <message>
+    Sets the MOTD
 Bans:
   bans
     Show ban list.